RyanT5/yl-training/content/post/module-D.md

 ## Managing behaviour

-One way ESYLs can provide a positive environment is by creating a Code of Conduct in partnership with their section.
+One way YLs can provide a positive environment is by creating a Code of Conduct in partnership with their section.
 A Code of Conduct is not just a list of rules for young people to follow.
 It can include rules for the leadership team to follow, too.
 You should consider how the leadership team should respond if a young person is having a bad day.

 ## Activity 3